JA Industries

-JA Industries is an American firearms manufacturer based in Henderson, Nevada.
+JA Industries was an American firearms manufacturer based in Henderson, Nevada.

 The company's origins trace to 1978, with the formation of Jennings Firearms.
 This company eventually filed bankruptcy and subsequently reorganized as Bryco Arms.
 Bryco filed bankruptcy in 2003 and was subsequently purchased by Paul Jimenez, who established Jimenez Arms in August 2004.
 Jimenez Arms filed for Chapter 7 bankruptcy in February 2020, after which its assets were transferred to a new company (also owned by Jimenez), JA Industries, which resumed operations.

 All firearms manufactured by JA Industries are constructed of injection-molded Zamak, a zinc alloy.